italia/spid-django/README.md

 - handle a list of idp(s)

-- handle a django user
+- better handling django user